 Fellows also aim to break the social stigma about this group of people through a short film in which they want to show and compare the difficult everyday life that people on the move-migrants encounter, with a situation where they will be able to show their talents and potentials through gastronomy and many other things.

-As a highlight of this community-building project, our Fellows plan to host a gastronomic event- festival, where they will invite different stakeholders, participants of the project and many others.
-Fellows will show the première of the film as well as share copies of the “Little Cookbook”, which will be followed by traditional dishes tasting and socializing.
+As a highlight of this community-building project, our Fellows hosted a gastronomic event-festival, where they invited different stakeholders, participants of the project and many others.
+Fellows premièred their film ‘Traveler’ and shared copies of the “Little Cookbook”, followed by Eastern traditional dishes tasting and socializing.